Lecanyu/Notes/machine_learning/miscellaneous/index.md

 False negative (FN): classify the positive class into negative category.

+## Average precision (AP and mAP)
+AP is a common metric in various object detection paper.
+It is related with recall and precision.
+Conceptually, it is the area of recall-precision curve.
+See below picture.
+{% maincolumn 'assets/machine_learning/AP.png'%}

+But for convenience, people usually approximately estimate this area by interpolation.
+Check [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for the specific algorithm.

+## Intersection over union (IoU)
+This metric has been widely used on object detection.
+It is used for measuring how accurate the predicted bounding box is.
+{% maincolumn 'assets/machine_learning/IoU explanation.png'%}

 ## Bias and variance
 Bias is used to describe how close it is between the prediction and true value.